hathach/tinyusb/doxygen/porting.md

 Called when the device is given a new bus address.

 If your peripheral automatically changes address during enumeration (like the nrf52) you may leave this empty and also no queue an event for the corresponding SETUP packet.

+##### dcd_set_config
+Called when the device received SET_CONFIG request, you can leave this empty if your peripheral does not require any specific action.

 #### Special events
 You must let TinyUSB know when certain events occur so that it can continue its work.
 There are a few methods you can call to queue events for TinyUSB to process.